Azure-for-Startups/Content/Content/ASP.NET Web App migration from AWS to Azure.md

-#ASP.NET MVC Web App migration from AWS to Azure
+#ASP.NET Web App migration from AWS to Azure
 ##OVERVIEW
 This article describes how to migrate a sample ASP.NET MVC Web Application from Amazon Web Services (AWS) to Azure Cloud Service.